alessiopelusi/Detector-of-Failing-Servers/README.md

 # Detector-of-Failing-Servers

-This project is designed for anomaly detection using a multivariate Gaussian distribution.
+This project is designed for anomaly detection, aiming to identify anomalous behavior in server computers using a multivariate Gaussian distribution.

 It includes the following files:

 1. `main.py`: The main script for estimating the Gaussian parameters, selecting a threshold, and identifying anomalies.